awsdocs/aws-control-tower-guide/doc_source/elective-guardrails.md

 ## Disallow Delete Actions on Amazon S3 Buckets Without MFA<a name="disallow-s3-delete-mfa"></a>

 Protects your Amazon S3 buckets by requiring MFA for delete actions\.
-MFA adds an extra authentication code on top of a user name and password\.
+MFA requires an extra authentication code after the user name and password are successful\.
 This is a preventive guardrail with elective guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following SCP\.